-- Quasi-endowments: The principal of these endowments can be used upon the approval of the Foundation Trustees.
-Typically these funds are board-designated endowed funds.
+- Quasi-endowments: The principal of these endowments can be used upon the approval of the Board.
+Typically, these funds are board-designated endowed funds.

 - Term Endowments: These funds are usually set up for a specific period of time.
 It is usually understood that the principal will be withdrawn from the investment pools after the stated period of time (for example, a period of 3-10 years).

 - Preservation and Maintenance Endowment: These funds are to be specifically used to support the long-term preservation, care and maintenance for the National Headquarters Building (located at 224 McLaughlin Street, Lexington, VA 24450).